Dr. Shayla Salzman

 2016 – B.S., Biology, Botany Focus & Chemistry Minor, Eastern Washington University, Cheney, Washington

 My master’s thesis explored the potential for plant-pollinator interactions mediated by fine-scale patterns of floral scent in the yucca-yucca moth mutualism.
 Prior to earning my M.S.
 I worked in industry, at an analytical testing laboratory.
-I have a total of 5 years of experience in GC-MS and 3 years in LC-UVD, as well as a diverse array of laboratory and administrative skills.
 As the Salzman lab’s in-house phytochemist, I am interested in patterns of plant volatiles across a range of scales from fine- within flowers, cones, or across individuals- to landscape level variation.

 Graduate Students